operiojrr/VSU-Computational-Materials-Science-Research-Data-Visualization-and-Analysis/README.md

-# VSU Computational Materials Science: Research Data Visualization and Analysis
+# VSU Computational Materials Science Research Data Visualization and Analysis

 This repository contains Colab notebooks for visualizing and analyzing data generated from **Density Functional Theory (DFT)** calculations, particularly using **Quantum ESPRESSO**.
-It is part of the work developed by the VSU Theoretical and Computational Research Group.
+It is part of the work developed by the VSU Theoretical and Computational Research Group, a joint research group between the Department of Physics and Department of Pure and Applied Chemistry.

 ## Contents